 The campaign coincided with the launch of the fifth-generation 2010 Subaru Legacy sedan.
 Throughout the six-month run, Logo intended to drive viewers to the Legacy site by way of heavy on-air promo rotation.

-Subaru partnered with Logo since the network launched to 13 million subscribers in June 2005, and was one of the first marketers to create custom commercial content for the startup.
+Subaru has partnered with Logo since the network launched in June 2005 with 13 million subscribers, and was one of the first marketers to create custom commercial content for the startup.

 But did the company want to create advertisements for LGBT customers?
 At the time, in the mid-1990s, a Democratic president had just passed "Don't Ask, Don't Tell" and after IKEA aired one of the first major ad campaigns depicting a gay couple, someone had a bomb threat on an IKEA. store reported.

 Although it was easier to get senior management on board creating ads for hikers than for lesbians, the company went ahead with the campaign.
 It was such an unusual decision—and such a success—that it helped push gay and lesbian advertising from the fringe into the mainstream.
 People joke about lesbians' affinity with Subarus, but what is often forgotten is that Subaru actively decided to cultivate its image as a car for this target audience - and it did so at a time when few companies would embrace or embrace their gay customers. even acknowledged.